-The fields for July are shown in Figs 11.19, 11.20, 11.21 and 11.22.
+Given that the dependency on the solar zenith angle is now directly computed within the radiation scheme, the 6-components MODIS land-surface albedo climatology (isotropic, volumetric and geometric at the UV/Vis and Near-IR bands) are now fed into the IFS.
+The three components for each band are used by the IFS as described by Schaaf et al. (2002).
+The fields for July are shown in Figs 11.19 to 11.24 and the corresponding previously used 4-components direct and diffuse UV/Vis and Near-IR fields are shown in Figs 11.25 to 11.28.
 To obtain a smooth evolution in time, the model does a linear interpolation between successive months, assuming that the monthly field applies to the 15th of the month.
 The model adapts the background albedo over water, ice and snow as documented in the chapter on radiation.